AminFiroozi/Belief-Dispersion/README.md

 ```

 ## Usage
-1. Place your news data in the `data/raw` directory
+1. Download the dataset using the Hugging Face datasets library
+2. Process and analyze the data using the provided notebooks and scripts
-2. Run the analysis notebook:
+3. Run the analysis notebook:
 ```bash
 jupyter notebook main.ipynb
 ```